Creative Family Law Solutions

 Property division is often one of the most contentious aspects of a divorce action.
 People become attached to assets and also want what they believe they are entitled to.
 In Florida, courts use the concept of equitable distribution to determine the division of assets and debts.

 Sometimes paternity must be established in order to enforce child support as well as custody rights.
 Paternity actions establish the legal father.
 This is not always necessarily the biological father.
 Instead, it is meant to legally establish the parent-child relationship.
-Along with this come to both rights and responsibilities.
-They include rights to have time with your child and help make decisions in raising your child.
+Along with this come both rights and responsibilities.
+They include the right to have time with your child and help make decisions in raising your child.
 This coincides with responsibilities, such as compliance with a custody agreement as well as paying child support.

 If you are facing divorce, you need a Fort Lauderdale divorce attorney who can help you make smart decisions about your future.
 Your life will inevitably change, but there are ways to make the divorce process as smooth, efficient and cost-effective as possible.

 Child support is not optional and is strictly enforced in Florida, as child support is a child’s right.
 If you are seeking a divorce and anticipate a need for child support assistance, it is essential you find a Fort Lauderdale child support attorney who can make sure you obtain an accurate and fair child support payment.